RangeShifter/RangeShiftR-package/README.md

 ## !!
 This is a development version of RangeShiftR !!

+It can run without any file inputs or outputs and instead takes input maps as matrices from R.
-It contains a new feature that allows all demographic rates to vary spatially and temporally.
+A new feature is implemented that allows all demographic rates to vary spatially and temporally.

 It is published here as supplementary material to the publication